DroidTest/TimeMachine/README.md

 * Virtualbox v5.0.18
 * Docker API v1.13 or above
 * Python 2.7.2
+## ToDo ##
+* To build a component to dynamically load virtualbox-dkms from a container
+  - Installations of virtualbox and the specific version of linux-header can be avoided on the host machine,
+  - Only docker installation is needed on the host machine.
 ## Setup ##
 The following is required to set up TimeMachine:
 * at least 100 GB hard drive